jakubgrad/Aineopintojen-harjoitusty-Algoritmit-ja-teko-ly-/documentation/implementation document.md

 Dijkstra executes in `6.734957218170166 s`, very likely due to the fact that my implementation initializes an array for all squares on the map. <br><br>
 Based on these it seems that the time complexities in the [specification document](https://github.com/jakubgrad/Aineopintojen-harjoitusty-Algoritmit-ja-teko-ly-/blob/main/documentation/specification%20document.md) match the tests and the algorithms behave predictably.

-# Notes
--worst case time complexity of dijkstra could be driven down to average, if the algorithm gives up after not finding the coordinate 🧠
--Dijkstra takes  O((E + V)log(V)) to find all nodes on the map, but your implementation finishes earlier.
-Find out when!!!
--would be nice to you notation e.g. read_map(map_name: str) -> list: to make clearer what inputs and outputs are for a given function
-- After loading a file to the user interface, it shows up in the naked form of a *.map file, and worse even, it is not rotated correctly.
-It can be very confusing to the user, and because there is no error log for choosing coordinates out of the map, it might seem like the UI doesn't work!
-- I realized that in a uniform graph such as one constructed from a grid, Dijkstra works essentially like a Breadth-First Search.
-I could have implemented it as such but I already coded Dijkstra.
-- It would be nice to create a datastructure for JPS that encapsulated the neighbour nodes.
-- It would be a good place to introduce the a-c 1-3 notation
-- The input maps are assumed to be rectangular
-- I want to add colors to the visualization.
-It used to exist in command line, but Tkinter doesn't support the methods I've been using
-- There used to be a color map for JPS, but I removed it bc Tkinter doesn't support fonts?
-- Arrows are not marked as free.
-It's nice that algorithm won't run into the same area again, but it also means it will hallucinate forced neighbours (and it does)
-- Need to run more different types of tests for Dijkstra
-- Need to run tests for efficiency / results of the algorithms
-- Add_neighbours_of_start_coordinates_to_open_set could use the function produce_neighbours
-- Need to move print_for_cli away from JPS
-- Add debug mode?
-- Add different types of tests
-- The maps are flipped vertically and horizontally so that coordinates feel natural (i.e. they resemble cartesian coordinate system in the 1st quarter)

 # Targeted time and space requirements (e.g. O-analyses)
    - [x] **JPS**:<br />